mfvanek/useful-sql-scripts/postgresql_indexes/readme.md

 # Indexes with\without null values
 By default, PostgreSQL indexes null values and stores them to the generated index.
-In that way, we need to exclude null values explicitly from index in order to decrease index size and increase write performance.
+In that way, we need to exclude null values explicitly from the index in order to decrease index size and increase write performance.

 ## Example
 |   | tablename | indexname             | num_rows | table_size | index_size | unique_idx |